nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * **`list`** : Lists all animals.
    * **`exit`** : Exits the app.

 1. You can refer to the features below for the details of each command.
-For the convenience of new users, the [Basic features](#basic-features) are listed first, followed by additional [Advanced features](#advanced-features) which may be useful for the user.
+For the convenience of new users, the [basic features](#4-basic-features-malcolm) are listed first, followed by additional [advanced features](#5-advanced-features-zhi-yuan) which may be useful for the user.

 ## 4. Basic features (Malcolm)
 This section provides you with the most basic features to get you started with ZooKeep.